IAmTrial/SlashWork/BH/Specifications/Diablo II/Version/index.md

 ### Currently Active Method

 The version information is read from Game.exe using Windows API functions.
 This enables consistent and dynamic retrieval of the game’s version string.

+## Implementation

+The Windows API functions used to detect versions requires linking to the Version library.

+Since version information can be and should be accessed globally, all calls to access the variables should be done with global functions, to prevent modification.
+In order to not pollute the global namespace, all functions are incorporated under a single namespace.

+Hardcoded version strings is unintuitive for contributors.
+An enum that represents version information, named GameVersion, is highly preferable because it offers explicitness.
+However, to prevent accidental implicit conversions from integers, the enum must be declared using enum class or enum struct.

+Lookup of the version string should take constant time.
+Thus, an unordered map is used to store a mapping of the version string to the corresponding GameVersion value.
+Pairs can be added to the version string map when needed.
+This interface is provided through a function.